tawasta/sale-workflow/sale_warnings/README.rst

     * Show popup warning and prevent choosing the value

 * Allows easy extension to other Many2One fields
-* Currently adds warnings to fields:
+* Currently adds warnings to fields

     * partner_id